autumnmarceau/glitchlette/_posts/2025-08-01-album-cover-bts.md

 Quick research showed it only takes a few inches of water to make a car float.
 So when I say it was a near-death experience, I MEAN IT, y’all.

 Neither of us slept that night.
-Since then, we’ve developed a fear *and* fascination with the ocean.
+Since then, we’ve developed a healthy fear *and* reverent fascination with the ocean.
 She’s our God now.
 She let us live.
 Honestly, I should probably dedicate the album to her.

 <figure>
   <img src="/photos/EVERYRAT_OG.jpg" alt="Original Every Rat album cover" class="blog-post-image">